 - in the witness of saints through whom he manifests his holiness and continues the work of salvation.

 - Discuss the various images of the Holy Spirit on pages 78-79 of the book.
-Offer any reflections on these images that stood out.
+Offer any reflections on the images that stood out.

-- If there is time left over you may want to discuss the Gifts of the Holy Spirit found in the second book of this series, My Catholic Worship!
-You will find the Gifts of the Holy Spirit in Chapter Four under Confirmation
+- If there is time left over, you might want to discuss the Gifts of the Holy Spirit found in the second book of this series, My Catholic Worship!
+You will find the Gifts of the Holy Spirit in Chapter Four under Confirmation.

 5 minutes – Closing prayer